 Oakwood Prison had seen recent disorder, documents show

-Earlier violent incidents took place at a privately-run prison where a serious disturbance happened on Sunday.
+Details have emerged of further violent incidents at a privately-run prison where a serious disturbance took place on Sunday.

 What these documents suggest is that what happened at Oakwood at the weekend was the tip of the iceberg.

 In one week alone, there were five separate incidents where prisoners or prison staff were assaulted.